geopy/geopy/CONTRIBUTING.md

 If you contribute code to geopy, you agree to license your code under the MIT.

-geopy runs on both Python 2 and Python 3 on both the CPython and PyPy interpreters.
-You should handle any compatibility in `geopy/compat.py`.

 The new code should follow [PEP8](https://pep8.org/) coding style (except the line length limit, which is 90) and adhere to the style of the surrounding code.